wp-plugins/tdo-mini-forms/Readme.txt

 Enable moderation and it'll work.
 If you disable moderation, posts get passed through kses to remove nasty scripts before being published.
 This removes YouTube code.
 If you have to approve posts, you can make sure no-one has snuck in something tricky.

 Alternativily you can use a custom field.
 Add the Custom Field widget to your form, set it as a URL and ask your submitters to add the URL of the YouTube video they want to include.
 Then in your theme, you can use the Custom Fields template tags to automatically display the YouTube video underneath the submitted post.
 Or you can use another plugin that gives you tags to support YouTube and have the Custom Field append the YouTube link with the tags to your post.

+See also [How to submitting YouTube with v0.13+]( http://thedeadone.net/forum/?p=3156#comment-4423 ) on the support forums.

 = Can we use TinyMCE, FckEditor, Niced for writing posts? =